matheustomieiro/projetos_alg_avancados/T2/readme.md

 	Para rodar use: make run

-	Para limpar use: make clear
+	Para limpar use: make clean